Ada-Developers-Academy/core-unit-2/intro-to-sql/updating-records.md

 - Which table contains the data we need to update
 - Which record(s) we need to update
-  - How can we determine how to accurately find these records, and only these records?
+  - How can we accurately find these records, and only these records?
 - What column(s) we need to update
 - The new value(s) for these column(s)

 ### !callout-info

-## Can Update Multiple Records and Columns at Once
+## We Can Update Multiple Records and Columns at Once

 Postgres supports updating one or multiple records at once.
 It also supports updating one or multiple columns of those records at once.

 ### !end-callout

-To update a record(s), we use the following SQL syntax:
+To update one or more records, we use the following SQL syntax:

 ```sql
 UPDATE table_name